 Recipe FAQs

-Adding the sauce into the sour cream is an important step in this recipe.
-Adding the warm sauce into the cold sour cream warms the temperature of the cream, bringing it closer to the temperature of the sauce.
+Adding the sauce to the sour cream is an important step in this delicious recipe.
+Adding the warm sauce to the cold sour cream warms the temperature of the cream, bringing it closer to the temperature of the sauce.
 That way, it will be incorporated smoothly into the sauce.

 If you skip this step, the cold sour cream will lump up when added into the warm sauce.